 A turkey made out of leaves.
 A no-bake pumpkin pie.
 A look at the native land you live on.
 We've put a twist on traditional Thanksgiving activities for elementary students.

 Have your students try one or more of our hands-on projects and activities to celebrate the holiday while boosting their math, reading, writing, and critical-thinking skills.
 Of course, it wouldn't be Thanksgiving if we didn't take time out to show our gratitude.
-At HMH, we're thankful for all of the educators who work hard every day to shape students' lives.
+At HMH, we're thankful for all the educators who work hard every day to shape students' lives.

 Thanksgiving Lesson Plan Ideas and Activities

 No hand-traced turkeys here!
 Try these fun Thanksgiving activities and lesson plan ides with your elementary students.
-The best part?
-They can all be tackled in person or remotely.

 1. Word Play

 What’s a turkey’s favorite dessert?
 Challenge students to unscramble

 the Thanksgiving-related words in our Word Scramble to get the punch line.
 To extend the activity, have

 students write a silly or serious story using every word in the jumble.

 You might also start a class discussion about the words.
 Ask: If you celebrate Thanksgiving, do these